 Creative that works is fueled by insight.
 Top brands spend hundreds of thousands on market research to develop messages that resonate before spending millions on outreach.
 Small brands don’t have that luxury, but customer insight is just as crucial.
 We have conducted many planning retreats with C-level executives and boards, but we always recommend having a mix of customer-facing employees in those conversations.
 Often, the person who looks the customer in the eye knows many things the CEO doesn’t.

 Whether the insight comes from expensive market research, practical knowledge, or a hunch, it should be tested to determine if it aligns with customers’ actual behavior.
 Customers routinely tell researchers one thing, then do another.
 If the customer can’t explain why they do what they do, how much money do you want to bet on your guesstimate?

 Storytelling is fundamental to humanity.
 It was essential to our survival as a species long before written language for one simple reason: stories stick.
-Stories help us learn to avoid danger or to gain rewards.
-“Storytelling” has become a common buzzword in business, but unfortunately not everyone who uses the word understands the meaning in business.
+Stories help us learn to avoid danger or gain rewards.
+“Storytelling” has become a common buzzword in business, but unfortunately not everyone who uses the term understands how to use storytelling in business.

 Stories have a hero, or protagonist, a challenge, or antagonist, and a goal.
 Stories can be used in any kind of medium, even short text ads.
 How short can a story be?
 Here’s an example:

 Story: “The dog ate the cat’s food.”